lawrennd/old_talks/_neurips/includes/neurips-experiment.md

 \notes{Just to ensure that the error bars are reflective of the underlying densities we histogram the Monte Carlo results for accept precision, reject precision and agreed accept below.
 Shown on each histogram is a line representing the result we would get for the 'random committee'.}

 \setupplotcode{import matplotlib.pyplot as plt
-import mlai.plot as plot
+import cmtutils.plot as plot
-import mlai}
+import mlai as ma}

 \plotcode{fig, ax = plt.subplots(1, 3, figsize=(12, 3))
 _ = ax[0].hist(ap, 20)